Alexander the Great Predicted in Bible 200 Years in Advance

 “I will scrape away her rubble and make her a bare rock”—Ezekiel 26:4 NIV

 Exactly as the Bible accurately predicted, Alexander had his navy hold off the Tyrian navy, while his soldiers tore down the buildings on the mainland, and take the “rubble” from the mainland city and ‘throw it into the sea’ to build a 200-300 yard wide causeway from the mainland to the island city.
 Tyre was literally scraped bare like a rock.
-Today the famous causeway is an isthmus as a result of encroaching sand.
+Today, the famous causeway is an isthmus as a result of encroaching sand.
+The actions of Alexander the Great were predicted 200 years in advance.

 “Do not trust every spirit but test the spirit to see whether they belong to God, because many false prophets have gone out into the world”—1 John 4:1 NAB

-The Bible prophecies quoted above from Daniel and Ezekiel that predicted Alexander the Great have been ‘tested’ and proven to be “true” (Romans 3:4)!
+The Bible prophecies quoted above from Daniel and Ezekiel predicted Alexander the Great 200 years in advance, and have been ‘tested’ and proven to be “true” (Romans 3:4)!

 Leave a Reply